If I ask you what the most important part of the world of Search Engine Optimization is, what would your answer be?

 But as the times are changing, Google’s approach towards SEO is also changing.

 Backlinks are still the most important factor for ranking on Google.
-But due to the increasing crowd on the platform, the parameters are changing constantly and becoming more and more complex.
+But due to the increasing crowd on the platform, the parameters are constantly changing and becoming more complex.

 So, what exactly is the meaning of link juice?